Carbon NMR: What is the mystery compound? Virtual Lab

-Help Yummy Food Inc survive the shut down of their food factory!
-Learn about the principles of the analytical technique carbon-13 NMR and interpret the spectrum of the mysterious unlabelled compound they have used in their food and drink.
+Help Yummy Food Inc survive the shutdown of their food factory!
+Learn about the principles of the analytical technique carbon-13 NMR and interpret the spectrum of the mysterious unlabeled compound they have used in their food and drink.

 - University / College

 NMR saves the day!
 In this simulation, you will learn about the principles of the analytical spectroscopic technique known as nuclear magnetic resonance.
 Understand the factors that cause the resonance peaks and train your chemistry mind to interpret the complete spectra.

 In our very fun minigame, learn about the characteristics of the carbon-13 nuclei and why the isotope of carbon is detected instead of the carbon-12 we know to be in the periodic table.
 Explore more features of the atomic nuclei that are important for nuclear magnetic resonance technology such as gyromagnetic ratio and natural abundance.